davipedro/davipedro/README.md

 - 👋 Hi, I’m `@davipedro`

-- 👀 I’m interested in: `Back-End`
+- 👀 I’m interested in: `Back-End Development`

 - 🌱 I’m currently learning: `Java-SpringBoot and Rest APIs`

 - 🔭 I’m currently working on:  `to-do-list-API (Rest API project)`

-- 💞️ I’m looking to collaborate on: `open source projects and Java communitys`
+- 💞️ I’m looking to collaborate on: `Open Source projects and Java communitys`

 - 📫 How to reach me: `linkedin.com/in/davipedros/`